Leiothlypis celata celata, O. c. orestera

 - High counts: 100+ in the eastern Rainwater Basin 3 May 2001, 85 at Gering Cemetery, Scotts Bluff Co 1 May 2016, and 72 at Twin Lakes WMA, Seward Co 28 Apr 2019.

 Early dates in the west are earlier than in the east; most such early migrants are probably the western subspecies orestera.
 According to Gilbert et al (2020), orestera is an earlier fall migrant than celata, although there is considerable variation in timing.
-There are several reports of orestera from Bird Conservancy of the Rockies banding stations in Dawes Co from 4 Sep-13 Oct.
+There are several reports of orestera from Bird Conservancy of the Rockies banding stations in Dawes Co from 4 Sep-13 Oct, as well as elsewhere in the west.

 This species is one of the last warblers to leave in fall.
-Later dates are generally eastern, with none in the west, suggesting celata is more cold tolerant than orestera.
+Later dates are generally eastern, with none in the west for Nov, suggesting celata is more cold tolerant than orestera.

 Later dates are 10 Nov 2021 Lancaster Co, 12 Nov 2023 Douglas Co, 20 Nov 2019 Forest Lawn Cemetery, Douglas Co, 22 Nov 2018 Douglas Co, 25 Nov 2017 Sarpy Co, 2 Dec 2022 Douglas Co, 5-17 Dec 2020 Sarpy Co, 9 Dec 2017 Lancaster Co, 1-2 at Stolley Park, Hall Co 11-15 Dec 2019, 12 Dec 2019 Republican City, Harlan Co, 17 Dec 2002 Omaha, Douglas Co, 18 Dec 1998 Harlan Co Reservoir CBC, 18 Dec 1999 Lincoln CBC, 21 Dec 1957 Scottsbluff CBC, 21 Dec 1996 Lincoln CBC, and 21 Dec 2019 Schramm SP, Sarpy Co.
 For Jan-Feb dates see Winter.